Skip to Content

 A Marine ecosystem is home to a wide variety of plant and animal life, including both microscopic organisms and large mammals such as whales.
 The interaction between these different species is what makes this ecosystem so unique.

-For example, one way that marine plants provide food for animals is by producing oxygen through photosynthesis.
-This oxygen is then used by animals to respire or breathe.
+For example, marine plants provide food for animals by producing oxygen through photosynthesis.
+Animals then use this oxygen to respire.

 In return, animals help to aerate the water through their movements and waste products.
 These interactions create a delicate balance that is essential for the health of a marine ecosystem.